 Figure(a): The gravitational wave spectrum.
 The gravity wave frequency spectrum, exhibiting source as well as detectors.

 Although the theory part of Gravitational waves was well established during the year 1916, it was observed practically after several decades.
-Joseph H. Tailor Jr. along with Russell A. Hulse was awarded the prestigious Nobel prize for the first indirect discovery of the presence of gravity waves during the year 1993.
+Joseph H. Tailor Jr. along with Russell A. Hulse was awarded the prestigious Nobel Prize for the first indirect discovery of the presence of gravity waves during the year 1993.
 Later during the year 2015, the first direct detection of Gravity wave was made at LIGO.

 What Causes Gravitational Waves?

 Everything began once the entire universe was reimagined from a completely new dimension by Einstein’s.
-He modelled the universe in his revolutionary theory; The theory of relativity.
-He considered space and time as inseparable entities which spread across the universe like a fabric.
+He modeled the universe in his revolutionary theory; The theory of relativity.
+He considered space and time as inseparable entities that spread across the universe like a fabric.
 Thus, he called it as space-time fabric.
 Everything in the universe is floating on this fabric.
-The gravity is considered to be an outcome of the curvature in spacetime and this curvature is due to the presence of mass.
+The gravity is considered to be an outcome of the curvature in space-time and this curvature is due to the presence of mass.
 In general, More and more mass confined in a volume, greater will be the curvature near the boundary of the volume.

-As everything is dynamic in this universe, it is obvious that an object with mass moves around/along spacetime.
+As everything is dynamic in this universe, it is obvious that an object with mass moves around/along space-time.
 The motion of objects results in the change in curvature in order to reflect the change in their location.
-In certain instances, the accelerating masses generate the change in the spacetime curvature, which propagates outwards with a velocity of light following the wave-like pattern.
+In certain instances, the accelerating masses generate the change in the space-time curvature, which propagates outwards with a velocity of light following the wave-like pattern.
 This phenomenon of propagation is called Gravitational waves.

-When gravity wave propagates, the distance between the objects varies accordingly at a frequency same as that of a wave.
+When a gravity wave propagates, the distance between the objects varies accordingly at a frequency same as that of a wave.
 The magnitude of such an effect is inversely proportional to the square of the distance from the source.
-Theoretically, gravity wave can exist at any frequency range.
+Theoretically, gravity waves can exist at any frequency range.
 Frequencies at extrema are not possible to detect as a result of the limitations of our instruments.
 But there are various frequency bands of gravity waves listed by Werner Israel and Stephen Hawking that could possibly be detected.
 The range lies between 10-7Hz to 1011Hz.